Mega beer deal set to reignite Japanese brewers' foreign ambitions

 Some analysts said that regardless of any deals, the mega-merger could encourage Japanese brewers to boost their comparatively-low shareholder returns to fend off takeover pressure.

-It will "force them to beef up corporate value to stave off the increased risk of takeover, a development which will work in favor of investors," said SMBC Nikko's Okihira.
+It will "force them to beef up corporate value to stave off the increased risk of takeover, a development which will work in favour of investors," said SMBC Nikko's Okihira.

 Return on equity for Japanese beer makers is less than 10 times expected earnings compared with multiples of above 15 for top global beer firms.